 Shore Medical Center (SMC) participates in the following Health Information Exchange(s):

-NSHINE will also be creating secure "connections" to other community-based HIE networks.
-For example, if you are being treated by two doctors - one who is in NJSHINE and another who participates in a different HIE - your two doctors could share your medical information through a secure connection between the two HIEs to better coordinate your care.
-NJSHINE will not connect to another HIE unless it meets HIE’s high standards for privacy and security.
+We may also create "connections" to other community-based HIE networks.
+For example, if you are being treated by two doctors - your two doctors could share your medical information through a secure connection between the two HIEs to better coordinate your care.
+We will not connect to another HIE unless it meets HIE’s high standards for privacy and security.